Petimezi – Concentrated Grape Juice – Nectar of The Greek Gods

 Panna cotta with petimezi

-It adds a burst of flavour when added to soups and stews, and it’s perfect for making a sweet and sour sauce, or for drizzling over mature cheese.
+Petimezi adds a burst of flavour when added to soups and stews,and it’s perfect for making a sweet and sour sauce, or for drizzling over mature cheese.

-Panagiotis tells me, that petimezi, as old as the vine, has been known since ancient times to work wonders for coughs and colds, and, taken in a shot glass every morning, or diluted in a glass of water, will give you so much energy, you may very well have the strength of Hercules!
+Panagiotis tells me that petimezi, as old as the vine, has been known since ancient times to work wonders for coughs and colds and taken in a shot glass every morning, or diluted in a glass of water, it will give you so much energy, you may very well have the strength of Hercules!

 Petimezi – A shot of this everyday could give you the strength of Hercules!

-Little did Alexandra know, that leaving her jar of her homemade petimezi in that outhouse, over thirty years ago, would prompt Panagiotis into creating the successful petimezi business that he runs today!
+Little did Alexandra know, that leaving her jar of her homemade petimezi in that outhouse over thirty years ago, would prompt her grandson, Panagiotis, into creating the successful petimezi business he runs today!

 “Greekers” Breakfast!